delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 ### Codifying the state

-With what we have seen until now, you should have enough knowledge to codify the state.
+With everything we've seen until now, you should have enough knowledge to codify the state.
 The **attribute set** of the object in the object-oriented model translates into the **property set** of JavaScript objects.